Românii au talent season 2

 The second series of Românii au talent was broadcast on ProTV from 7 February 2012 to 11 May 2012.
 ProTV kept the same team, Smiley and Pavel Bartoș presenters, Andra, Mihai Petre and Andi Moisescu jurors.
 The season started with a bigger audience than the first.
 The first episode from auditions had a 21.8 rating, compared to 18 points for the similar episode of the first season.

 The show was won by mentalist Cristian Gog, with robot-dancer Mihai Petraiche second and speed-cubbing Cristian Leana on the third place.

 Auditions

 The auditions were extended to six cities.
 Constanţa, Timișoara, Bucharest and Cluj-Napoca were kept, and Iaşi and Craiova were added.
 The auditions took place between August and September 2011.

-The first episode was broadcast on 17 February and it was again a big hit for ProTV.
-They decided to air seven auditions episodes, instead of six for the first season.
+The first episode was broadcast on 17 February, and it was again a big hit for ProTV.
+They decided to air seven audition episodes, instead of six, for the first season.
 Also, the number of contestants qualified for the semifinals was extended from 48 to 60.
-There were five semifinals, three acts from each semifinal qualified for the final, two voted via phone or sms and the third voted by the jurors.
+There were five semifinals, three acts from each semifinal qualified for the final, two voted via phone or SMS, and the third voted by the jurors.